 Books as Bodies and as Sacred Beings

-In this volume an international team of scholars address the theme of books as sacred beings from an impressively diverse range of primary material and perspectives.
-Yet, as a group, they meld to engage and advance previous research to solidify the conclusion that human cultures, especially religious groups, often ritualize bodies as sacred books and books as divine beings.
-The studies collected here not only increase the range of examples of this phenomenon.
-They also show the wide variety of ways in which the identity of books, bodies and beings gets both ritualized and theorized.
-The articles are bracketed by an introduction to the collection, and then by a concluding essay that extrapolates the theme of books as sacred beings on a more general level.
+In this volume, an international team of scholars addresses the theme of books as sacred beings.
+On the basis of an impressively diverse range of primary material and perspectives, the essays meld to engage and advance previous research by solidifying the conclusion that human cultures, especially religious groups, often ritualize bodies as sacred books and books as divine beings.
+These studies show the wide variety of ways in which books, bodies and beings intermingle in material sacred texts manipulated by human bodies and also in transcendent textual bodies.
+When describing how people use books, the boundary between material immanence and spiritual transcendence turns out to be very thin indeed.
+The chapters are bracketed by an introduction to the collection and by a concluding essay that extrapolates on the general theme of books as sacred beings.

 |Performing Scriptures: Ritualizing Written Texts in Seolwi-seolgyeong, the Korean Shamanistic Recitation of Scriptures||Yohan Yoo|

 |Embodying the Qu’ran||Katharina Wilkens|